lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 <img src="{{ '/assets/images/documentbro2.jpeg' | relative_url }}" alt="DYEDB at Rails 2017" style="width: 80%; display: block; margin: 0 auto;">

 The original dissertation has been adapted while maintaining the integrity of the research findings and methodology.

-To support citation and long-term access, this paper is also archived on Zenodo with a DOI (digital object identifier), *[available here](https://doi.org/10.5281/zenodo.18065515){:target="_blank" rel="noopener noreferrer"}*.
+To support citation and long-term access, this paper is also *[archived on Zenodo with DOI 10.5281/zenodo.18065515](https://doi.org/10.5281/zenodo.18065515){:target="_blank" rel="noopener noreferrer"}*.

 ### Abstract